isomerpages/cris-actris/_our-service-provision/Education & Training/Overview.md

 aspects of cellular-based therapy’s value chain with skills and knowledge.
-Cell therapy training is critical in stepping up cell, tissue and gene therapy work in Singapore and region and we are able to leverage on our internal expertise in process development &amp; validation, product characterization,</p>
-<p>clinical trials, clinical care and clinical cell manufacturing for training
+Cell therapy training is critical in stepping up cell, tissue and gene therapy work in Singapore and region and we are able to leverage on our internal expertise in process development &amp; validation, product characterization, clinical trials, clinical care and clinical cell manufacturing for training and education.</p>
-and education.</p>
 <p>We develop public and customized training courses which cover various
 aspects of immunotherapy and regenerative medicine to meet the manpower